ignaciotb/UWExploration/README.md

 ### Replay an AUV survey
 Construct and store a bathymetric map from a real AUV survey as a UFOmap.
-Modify the launch file 'auv_exploration.launch' under the auv_model package: change the parameter `mode = gt`
+Modify the launch file 'auv_exploration.launch' under the auv_model package: change the parameter `mode = gt` The bathymetric map being constructed during the mission will be saved under bathy_mapper/maps with the name specified in the parameter `map_name` in the launch file.

 ### Simulate AUV missions based on existing bathymetry
 Use the bathymetric map constructed previously and an AUV with an MBES simulation to create your own missions.